Saiboppidi/PracticeBasics/README.md

 git log // to view last commit messages

-git push // to push changes to remote
+git push origin master// to push changes to remote

 //To stage files